Youngjin-KimY/blog/_posts/2020-02-15-JavaScript_null_undefined.md

 ---
-title : Null and Undefined in JavaScript
+title: "Null and Undefined in JavaScript"
-date: 2020-02-15 22:00:00
+last_modified_at: 2020-02-15 22:00:00
-comment : true
-categories : javascript
+categories:
+    - Web
+tags:
+    - banila Js
 ---

 # Null and Undefined in JavaScript